simai/docara/stubs/site/source/docs/en/collections/collections-remote-collections.md

 ## Fetching collection items from a remote API
 The `items` key in `config.php` can also reference a closure that returns an array or collection of items.
-By using a closure, collection items can be fetched from anywhere—from a remote API, from other places on the filesystem, or built up programmatically.
+By using a closure, collection items can be fetched from anywhere - from a remote API, from other places on the filesystem, or built up programmatically.
 The resulting data can then be transformed before collection items are built.
 For example:

 > config.php